TimothyMuigai/ICS-3-project/README.md

-# A web-based tutoring system with use of autonmous AI agents for univesrity students
+# A web-based tutoring system with use of autonmous AI agents for university students